Heating cost subsidy: central portal for the north is coming | > – News-breakinglatest.news-Breaking Latest News

 Anyone who heats with pellets, oil or liquid gas will soon be able to apply for a heating cost subsidy for 2022 via a central online portal in Lower Saxony, Bremen, Hamburg, Schleswig-Holstein and Mecklenburg-Western Pomerania.

 It is said to be a “bundled northern country solution” under the leadership of Hamburg, which Lower Saxony, Bremen, Schleswig-Holstein and Mecklenburg-Western Pomerania have joined.
-The Lower Saxony Ministry of Economics confirmed a report by the “Neue Osnabrücker Zeitung” (NOZ).
+The Lower Saxony Ministry of Economic Affairs confirmed a report by the “Neue Osnabrücker Zeitung” (“NOZ”).
 According to the information, other countries could join.
 There should be a joint application portal and joint application processing.

 Portal will be launched “by May 1 at the latest”.